gladys-pascual/stockfinder/README.md

 ### Media

-- The photos used in this site were from the developer.
+- All the information from this project obtained from [Finnhub API](https://finnhub.io/docs/api/symbol-search)

 ### Acknowledgements